rohangpta/rohangpta.github.io/content/posts/entropy.md

 # Tech Debt as Complexity

-Technological modernisation is bottlenecked by iteration speed to a desired solution -- and tech debt is the maintenance and complexity related resistance to change that causes this bottleneck.
+For a particular business, technological modernisation is largely bottlenecked by iteration speed to a desired solution.
+I view tech debt as the maintenance and complexity related resistance to change that causes this bottleneck.

-The simplest description of tech debt that I've been able to come up with has two major forms.
+To be clear, every problem that software solves has some theoretical baseline level of "complexity" needed to meet its specification.
+Technical debt is simply the add-on difference in complexity between the ideal and real world solutions.

+So what causes complexity?
+The sources of complexity that I've found to be the most concise yet accurate are below [7]:

 ### Complexity via obscurity

 Poorly designed software abstractions (obscurity) generate more complexity - "garbage in, garbage out".

 The core issue with "obscure" abstractions is that they are uncompressed representations of state.
-That is, they encode more than they should.
-Their interfaces are inherently complex, where they should instead be simple and hide deep complexity [6] [11].
+Their interfaces are inherently complex, where they should instead be simple and hide deep complexity [11].

-This results in programs that can have far more states than they should (Property 1).
-Changing them means dealing with far more of these state transitions than you should!
+Often times, obscurity appears due to constraints imposed on systems ("make this code accept XYZ data format").
+Local optimisations lead to global API changes that introduce obscurity and state bloat [17].
+Refactors / complexity regulation measures don't fit into deadlines and this bloat almost always compounds (Property 1).

 ### Complexity via dense dependency graphs

-Software that depends on A LOT of other software is more prone to bugs, vulnerabilities, maintenance overhead, and change friction.
+Software that depends on A LOT of other software is more prone to bugs, vulnerabilities and maintenance overhead.
 This kind of technical debt introduces some obscurity but also "tail-risk" around software (Property 2).

 The number of failures due to weaknesses in the open source parts of a software supply chain increased by 650% between 2020 and 2021 [8].
-At the same time, OSS adoption grows 70% YoY [9], bringing with it increasingly public vulnerabilities like in `log4j`, `xz`, `OpenSSH` etc.
+At the same time, OSS adoption has been growing 70% YoY [9], bringing with it increasingly public vulnerabilities like in `log4j`, `xz`, `OpenSSH` etc.

+Dependencies can also reflect a level of "obscurity" in software that may not justify their added risk.
+Leftpad is a great example here!
+[18]
-What the entropy formula doesn't quite capture is how this "tail-risk" can very often manifest as massively high-impact Black Swan events [14].

-Massive cybercrimes affecting data protection and financial security.
+What isn't captured by mere probabilities is how this "tail-risk" can manifest as devastatingly high-impact Black Swan events [14]: massive cybercrimes affecting data protection and financial security.
 Software outage affecting the global economy.
 We've all seen them play out.